qgustavor/stream-audio-fingerprint/README.md

 deno run --allow-run=ffmpeg codegen_demo.mjs < awesome_music.mp3
 ```

+This code also works in Node.js and is available in NPM via `npm install @qgustavor/stream-audio-fingerprint`.

-Type definitions are not included because Deno can load TypeScript files directly and because [this TypeScript issue](https://github.com/microsoft/TypeScript/issues/37582).
+Type definitions are not generated automatically because [this TypeScript issue](https://github.com/microsoft/TypeScript/issues/37582).
+If you are using Deno you can load the source TypeScript files directly.

 ## License